Fasamii/ccoll/README.md

 1. you have to #include .h file from ccoll/include/(collection name).h in your program.
 Each collection have its own .h file
-2. then you have to build your project including in CC command .a file from ccoll/build/lib/ of used collections or if you want all just include ccoll/build/lib/libccoll.a file which you can build with
+2. then you have to build your project including in CC command .a file from ccoll/build/lib/ of used collections or if you want all just include ccoll/build/lib/libccoll.a file which contains all .a files, you can build it with
 ```bash
 make ccoll # build's main libccoll.a file
 ```